system76/docs/_articles/before-you-open-a-support-ticket.md

 Depending on how time sensitive your issue is, the fastest resolution may be to reinstall the operating system.
 That is much easier to do if we know that your important files are safe.

-We have a help article on backups which can be found here: https://support.system76.com/articles/backup-files/
+We have a help article on [backups here](https://support.system76.com/articles/backup-files/)

 ### 2. Do you have a Live USB drive with a copy of either Ubuntu or PopOS available in case we need to use it as a rescue disk?

 This will allow us an outside OS environment to access your installed system, potentially rescue files that have not been backed up, or quickly reinstall the OS if necessary.

-We have a help article on creating Live USBs which can be found here: https://support.system76.com/articles/live-disk/
+We have a help article on creating [Live USBs here](https://support.system76.com/articles/live-disk/)

 ## Software